Underground (role-playing game): Setting

 An entire sub-race of human beings has been created through cloning: the "Pre-frontals", who only have 45 chromosomes.
 This causes them to have an underdeveloped pre-frontal cortex, so they have an extremely low intelligence, have difficulty delaying gratification or forming long-term plans, and have trouble separating fantasy from reality.
 They were originally created by the MacRaney's fast-food chain to staff their restaurants and consume their product, as they have tailored metabolisms that can only digest MacRaney's foods.
 They are relegated to unskilled blue-collar jobs and live in the ghettos of major cities.
 They exist as a servant class that is deprived of all civil rights due to society legally and constitutionally redefining what it means to be "human".

 Dressing up in costumes on Halloween is now banned nationwide after an incident in which a couple dressed as Leopold and Loeb went on a killing spree, shooting anyone with a "stupid" costume.
 People violating the ban (like homeless "boosted" veterans) can be shot on sight due to a fear of copycats.

 Computers now run on "wetware" drives that store data on artificial brain tissue.
 Cheap drives are run on scavenged human or animal brains.
 There is a black market for "wetware" provided by "brainjackers" who steal people's brains, usually by ripping their heads and spinal cords out of their bodies.
 People can sell their brains and get mechanical artificial intelligence computer replacements that make them happier and more productive.
 Entertainment media like TV is optimized to cater to people (and sentient robots) with certain brands or models of artificial brains (like the 64-MB XM70).

 In 2016 the G.I.
 Bill is redrawn to provide either an education, or job training, or housing for up to three years to a demobilized "boosted" soldier.
 The Fair Housing Act of 2017 created "veterans only" housing projects; these became run-down, poverty-stricken, and crime-riddled ghettos controlled by "boosted" criminal gangs.
 These were concentrated in urban sprawl areas of large cities on the west coast so the veterans could be segregated and easily controlled, making Los Angeles home to the largest "boosted" population in North America.

 Los Angeles street gangs are polarized into two large multi-ethnic factions: the People (who wear checkered clothing) and the Folks (who wear plaid).

-The Democrat and Republican parties have fused into the ineffectual Republicrat Party which exists mainly to provide token opposition to whatever is said by the dominant Plutocrat Party founded by Ross Perot.
-The basic doctrine of the Plutocrats is whatever is good for Big Business and the obscenely wealthy is good for the nation.
-The rising National Anti-Socialist Party, a conservative populist movement, is slowly gaining influence as a party of the people.
+The Democrat and Republican parties have fused into the Republicrat Party, which exists to provide token opposition to the dominant Plutocrat Party founded by Ross Perot.
+The basic doctrine of the Plutocrats is whatever is good for Big Business and the wealthy is good for the nation.
+The rising National Anti-Socialist Party, a conservative populist movement, is gaining influence as a party of the people.